Code-Institute-Submissions/kreilly86-nature-scents_NovResub/README.md

         A model for special deals
 <br>
 <br>
-The user is currently able to browse products and add them to their shoppign cart.
-They are then able to click through to the checkout page but thus remains incomplete.
+The user is currently able to browse products and add them to their shopping cart.
+They are then able to click through to the checkout page but this remains incomplete.
 I also need to make a profile page for users.
 <br>
 <br>
 The subscrition app is incomplete.
 Further information needs to be added, and a payment option to charge a yearly one off fee in return for a monthly delivery of custom products for the user.